 In addition to film screenings of both specially curated and in competition programmes, the festival offers hands on animation workshops and talks from industry speakers.
 This allows both animators and non-animators alike to come and learn about the medium in both an artistic and commercial context.

-All of the films are subtitled for deaf/hard of hearing inclusivity and the 2023 edition has BSL interpreters at all events.
+All of the films are subtitled for deaf/hard of hearing inclusivity and there is a BSL interpreter at all events.

-The 2023 edition showcases one of Joanna Quinn first UK retrospectives in recent years, and a masterclass from puppet animation legend Barry Purves.
-The 2022 edition saw guest festival StopTrik International Film Festival the Slovenian/Polish specialist stop motion festival present a specially curated programme and BIAF programme Queer Contemporaries was presented at Anibar Animation Festival in Kosovo.
+The 2023 edition showcased one of Joanna Quinn first UK retrospectives in recent years, and the 2022 edition saw guest festival StopTrik International Film Festival the Slovenian/Polish specialist stop motion festival present a specially curated programme and BIAF programme Queer Contemporaries was presented at Anibar Animation Festival in Kosovo.

 Follow @brightonanimation on Instagram to see previous editions and for future updates.